johnnyawesome/Chess.comEmojis/README.md

  - Greasemonkey in Firefox
  - It even works from Firefoxes Scratchpad if you don't want to install the Plugin.
    (Settings --> Web Developer --> Scratchpad.
 Paste there, click RUN while on the  [Chess.com Streaming Website](https://www.chess.com/tv))

+   ##Bugreport

+   So I don't know if this is a bug or intended (the only thing you do is copying a character.
+(A Character you would even have on your standard onscreen keyboard if you would open the site on your cellphone), but to be sure, I filed a Bugreport with chess.com well before posting this script.
+It can be found here: https://www.chess.com/forum/view/help-support/abusing-the-comment-function-on-chess-com